 You Are What You Eat

 You've likely heard that omega-3 fatty acids are good for your health.
 But one in particular, docosahexaenoic acid, or DHA, goes straight to your head.
 "DHA is actually present at the nerve endings in our brain," says Keri Gans, RD, author of The Small Change Diet.
 "It is important for our cognitive behavior, for memory and brain performance."
 If you think higher levels of DHA in your diet might simply help you remember to put fish on your shopping list, keep in mind that studies link DHA deficiencies to more serious mental problems than occasional forgetfulness.
 In fact, low levels of DHA have been associated with a greater risk of Alzheimer's disease in later years.
-A study published in the journal Alzheimer's and Dementia found that those supplementing with DHA showed a benefit roughly equivalent to having the learning and memory skills of someone three years younger.

 Signs of memory loss shouldn't be your first signal to boost intake.
 Think of fish consumption as a savings plan for your brain, not a winning lottery ticket.
 "It's definitely a cumulative effect," says Gans.
 "It's not something where if you eat a piece of fish then you're going to get an A on a test.
 It doesn't happen that quickly."